mhallerud/multiplex_wormhole/docs/8_SpecificityChecks.md

 - **MAX_AMPLICON_SIZE** : Max off-target amplicon size to include in plots.
 Requires "product_length" field output by offtarget_thermodynamics above, otherwise set to NA to skip.
 [Default: 500]
 - **THREADS** : Number of processors (for multi-threading).
 [NOTE: This is multi-threading on a single machine, not multiprocessing across nodes/cores!
 Will likely fail on a supercomputing cluster]

-_Note: If you are having problems with the PDF output, you can just run the raw plotPrimerBlast command- it will just make a ton of plots._
+_Note: If you are having problems with the PDF output, you can just run the raw plotAmpliconTrees command- it will just make a ton of plots._

 ### Output
 This example shows predicted off-target amplification of *Mustela*, with a 51-bp difference in the *Mustela* sequence compared to the target *Martes caurina* amplicon.
+See the [DECIPHER vignette](https://decipher.codes/Documentation-GrowingTrees.html) for more details on interpreting ancestral reconstruction output.

 ![phylogenetic reconstruction](assets/images/primerblast_phylogeny.png)